NY Rep. Lee Zeldin says 2 people shot in front of his home

-NEW YORK (AP) — New York congressman and Republican candidate for governor Lee Zeldin says his family is safe after two strangers were shot outside his Long Island home on Sunday.
+NEW YORK (AP) — New York congressman and Republican candidate for governor Lee Zeldin says his family is safe after two teenagers were shot outside his Long Island home Sunday afternoon.

+The boys, both 17, were walking with a third teenager on the street in Shirley, New York, where Zeldin lives when they were hit by gunfire from a moving car, Suffolk County Police said.

+The wounded teens then tried to hide in Zeldin’s yard, ducking under his porch and into the bushes, while the person who was with them fled.

-Zeldin said in a statement that he does not know the identities of the two people who were shot but that they were found under his porch and in the bushes in front of his home in Shirley, New York.
-The congressman and his wife were not at home at the time of the shooting but their teenage daughters were in the home and heard gunshots and screaming, he said in the statement released by his office.
+The congressman and his wife were not at home at the time of the shooting but their teenage daughters were in the kitchen doing homework when they heard gunshots and screaming, Zeldin said.

+“One of the bullets was actually found 30 feet (9.14 meters) from where they sitting,” Zeldin said at a news conference late Sunday.

+Police said the wounded teens’ injuries were not life-threatening.
+Both were treated at an area hospital.
+Authorities didn’t release their names but said the teens are from the nearby towns of Mastic and Mastic Beach.

+“At this time investigators have no reason to believe there is any connection between the shooting and the residence,” the Suffolk County Police Department said in a statement.

-Zeldin said his 16-year-old daughters locked themselves in a bathroom and called 911.
+Zeldin said he didn’t know the identities of the two people who were shot.
+He said his 16-year-old daughters locked themselves in a bathroom and called 911.
 The family is shaken but OK, he said.
 Zeldin and his wife were returning from a parade in the Bronx when the shooting occurred.

-Zeldin planned to hold a news conference outside his home Sunday night to address the shooting.

-The Suffolk County Police Department issued a brief statement saying it was investigating the shooting, which appeared to have no connection to Zeldin’s family.
-Police had no information to release about who fired the shots or who first found the two people shot, a spokeswoman said.
+Police had no information to release about who fired the shots, a department spokeswoman said.

-Zeldin, who is running against Democratic Gov. Kathy Hochul, has made rising crime rates and violent crime a focus of his campaign.
+Zeldin, who is running against Democratic Gov. Kathy Hochul, has made violent crime a focus of his campaign.
 He has called for the state’s bail laws to be toughened, among other measures.

 “Like so many New Yorkers, crime has literally made its way to our front door,” Zeldin said Sunday.